-16-5.70-C. Stream Buffer Variances
+16-3.70-C. Stream Buffer Variances

 The zoning board of appeals is authorized to consider applications for variances to the stream buffer requirements of Sec.
-16-8.30 but not within the 25-foot state buffer zone adjacent to waters of the state as set forth in Sec.
-16-7.40-C.15.
-Where variances involving the same project are requested from both the state director of the environmental protection division and the community development director, the community development director may not take action on any such request for variance until the director of the environmental protection division grants the variance or otherwise approves the request pending before the environmental protection division the state acts on the subject application.
+16-6.30 but not within the 25-foot state buffer zone adjacent to waters of the state as set forth in Sec.
+16-5.40-C.15.
+Where variances involving the same project are requested from both the state director of the environmental protection division and the community development director, the community development director may not take action on any such request for variance until the state acts on the subject application.
 Receiving a variance from the director of the environmental protection division does not obligate the zoning board of appeals to permit the project to proceed if the project does not also meet all the other requirements of this chapter.
 No variance from the provisions of this chapter may be authorized except as expressly authorized in this section or another section of this chapter.

-16-5.70-D. Applications
+16-3.70-D. Applications

 Applications for variances authorized in Sec.
-16-5.70-A must be made in writing to the community development director and must contain all of materials and documents necessary to demonstrate that the request meets the criteria for granting variances.
+16-3.70-A must be made in writing to the community development director and must contain all of materials and documents necessary to demonstrate that the request meets the criteria for granting variances.
 The community development director must review the variance request and make a recommendation of approval or denial to the zoning board of appeals.

-16-5.70-E. Decision-making Criteria
+16-3.70-E. Decision-making Criteria

 In considering a request for a variance authorized in Sec.
-16-5.70-A, the zoning board of appeals must make all of the following findings:
+16-3.70-A, the zoning board of appeals must make all of the following findings: